-Minor lines are all the small and fine lines that do not stand out as much as the long, deeply etched lines.
-The minor lines do not show up on every hand, and others form only in part.
+Minor lines are all the small, fine lines that do not stand out as much as the long, deeply etched lines.
+The minor lines do not appear on every hand, and others form only in part.
 As a rule, minor lines form more readily on the soft skin.
-For some of us, even though we are born with many lines on the palms, more lines can appear as we mature.
-Depending on what we do and how we live, results in the line.
-The minor lines and secondary lines, just like the major ones, vary in length, depth, and quality.
-Some of the small lines are relatively rare, such as the intuition line, the ring of Apollo, the ring of Saturn or the ring of Solomon.
+For some of us, even though we are born with many lines on the palms, more lines can appear as we mature depending on what we do and how we live, resulting in the line.
+The minor and secondary lines, like the major ones, vary in length, depth, and quality.
+Some small lines are relatively rare, such as the intuition line, the ring of Apollo, the ring of Saturn or the ring of Solomon.

-For the complete book about the lines, marks and prints, you can order Destiny Palmistry here.
+You can order Destiny Palmistry here for the complete book about the lines, marks and prints.

-To learn everything about the hands and fingers, Destiny Palmistry Character Awareness is available here.
+To learn everything about the hands and fingers, Destiny Palmistry Character Awareness (book1) is available here.

 - Nail Shapes on the Finger and What it Means

 - Seven-Year Cycle Time Scale on the Sun Line